Customize Consent Preferences

 Disc Replacement

 Disc herniation and degenerative disc disease (DDD) are common causes of neck and back pain.
-Thanks to advances in surgical techniques and devices, the skilled orthopaedic surgeons at Texas Orthopaedic Associates in Dallas, Fort Worth, Keller, Plano, and Weatherford, Texas, perform disc replacement surgery.
+Thanks to advances in surgical techniques and devices, our skilled orthopaedic specialists can perform disc replacement surgery in Dallas, TX, and surrounding areas.
 The surgery is used to treat these common neck and back pain conditions.
 They replace your damaged disc with a prosthetic device, relieving pain and restoring mobility.
 Do you want to know more about disc replacement?
 Call Texas Orthopaedic Associates today or schedule a consultation online.

 DISC REPLACEMENT Q&A